agroshvillis/VizAn/docs/MANUAL.rst

-into biochemical network layout user adds Label element near the reaction line element, as  numerical representation field to visualize FBA and FVA optimisation data (Fig 3).
+into biochemical network layout user adds Label element near the reaction line element, as  numerical representation field to visualise FBA and FVA optimisation data (Fig 3).
 This label must in the form "REACTION_LABEL SOME_FLUX_VALUE", for example "PGI 0.00".
 If REACTION_LABEL is not from BiGG database, then the informational tooltip will not work.